 Despite significant government ministries reshuffle, on August 24, 2021, the Vanuatu Council of Ministers launched their new National Gender Equality Policy (NGEP) under the leadership of the DWA, highlighting Vanuatu's commitment to address VAWG and indicating steps in implementing national domestic violence legislations in the country.
 The Vanuatu Council of Ministers aims to improve and further strengthen programming on EVAWG and plans to decentralize them by targeting other provinces with high prevalence of GBV.
+Provincial Governments and Municipal and Area Councils are key to implementing EVAWG work under the NGEP within their areas of jurisdiction.
+A four-year Gender Equality Action Plan has also been developed for all provinces to enable the policy objectives and priority actions including those for EVWG to be applied and adapted to support policy implementation at provincial, municipal and community levels.
+DWA's gender officers will work closely with their respective stakeholders, including local communities, to coordinate the implementation and monitoring of the Provincial Gender Equality Action Plan.
 Further to that the NGEP report has also recommended to finalize the Adoption Bill, Child Protection Bill ensuring compliance with articles of the Convention on the Rights of a Child as well as human rights principles contained in the CEDAW and the Convention on the Rights of Persons with Disabilities.
 Significant plans are also underway to amend the Penal Code to criminalize marital rape, sexual harassment and trafficking of women and girls.